Optimal Transport Event Representation for Anomaly Detection

-Beyond boosted dijet signals, our framework can be applied to more complex event topologies.
-OT-based observables have shown success in characterizing high-multiplicity, quasi-isotropic radiation patterns typical of hidden-valley scenarios~\cite{cesarotti2020robustmeasureeventisotropy}.
+Beyond boosted dijet signals, our framework is well adapted to more complex event topologies.
+OT-based observables have demonstrated sensitivity to high-multiplicity, quasi-isotropic radiation patterns typical of hidden-valley scenarios~\cite{Cesarotti:2020hwb, Strassler_2007, Han_2008}.
+In such new physics settings, OT may be particularly advantageous, as it provides a more flexible and globally structured representation than traditional subjettiness observables.
 For events featuring distinct total transverse momenta and multiple intrinsic scales, more flexible OT representations with additional degrees of freedom may be required~\cite{cai2025multiscaleoptimaltransportcomplete, caihkdistance}.
 The framework can also be generalized to incorporate information beyond event kinematics, such as particle ID, through multi-species vector-valued optimal transport~\cite{craig2025vectorvaluedoptimaltransport}.
-Furthermore, preliminary results indicate that our method may be applicable to non-resonant anomaly detection, which may open a largely unexplored landscape for new physics discovery.
+Preliminary studies further suggest applicability of the OT representation to non-resonant anomaly detection, which may open a largely unexplored landscape for new physics discovery.

+At the same time, the observed relationship between higher-order subjettiness and OT features underscores the need for a systematic understanding of the physics content encoded in the OT representation.
+The feature-level diagnostics presented here suggest that OT captures information that is partially overlapping with, yet not fully described by, conventional observables such as jet mass and subjettiness.
+Since shape-related observables can in principle be derived directly from the OT formulation~\cite{Komiske:2020qhg}, OT may provide a unified geometric representation of collider events from which a broad class of physics observables can be recovered.
+Understanding the physical structures encoded in such representations across a wider range of signal and background processes, and determining their predictive capacity, therefore represents an important direction for future study.

+In conclusion, the strong performance of both the OT representation and the extended feature sets compared to the available low-level approaches in the IAD setting highlights the importance of physics-aware representations for collider anomaly detection.
+This advantage appears particularly pronounced in the (ultra) low-signal regime, where inductive biases grounded in physical principles may provide higher sensitivity than purely data-driven approaches.

 The code for the analysis can be found at \url{https://github.com/TianjiCai/ADwithOT}.

 \onecolumngrid